-BLU-RAYTM PLAYER AND SOUND BAR SYSTEM
+SOUND BAR SYSTEM

-The Blu-rayTM Player and Sound Bar System operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
-The TV is connected to the Sound Bar and Blu-ray player.
+The Sound Bar System operates from 120-volt AC household current only, so you must have either the shoreline connected, the generator running, or the inverter turned on (if equipped).
+The TV is connected to the Sound Bar.